mz-hassan/Weather-Forcasting-using-LLMs-and-LSTMs/README.md

 ## Results

  - Lag-LLama seemed to perform the best on zero-shot performace.
- - Mistral performed the best among the LLMs from Ollama.
+ - Llama2 performed the best among the LLMs from Ollama.
  - The LSTM performed well but was very easy to overfit especially on only 2 years of data

 <p align="center">